What is the most important method to recover from a failover?

 - Install one virtual machine

-From here, your DRaaS provider should take over the replication and eventual failback into your production environment.
+From here, your DRaaS provider can take over the replication and eventual failback into your production environment.

 Additional benefits include:

-- Minimized downtime, ensuring your company is protected from financial losses
+- Minimized downtime, protecting your company from financial losses

 - Stronger security against breaches.
-Oftentimes, a company’s DR site has all its data.
-But without the security in place to protect it, all too often the DR servers are neglected and lack critical security patches.
-With a DRaaS solution, the DR VMs stay in sync and typically in a powered-off state so the data is not even accessible until the time of declaration
+Oftentimes, a company's DR site holds all its data, but without the security in place to protect it, the DR servers are often neglected and lack critical security patches.
+With a DRaaS solution, the DR VMs stay in sync ‑ typically in a powered-off state, so the data is not even accessible until the time of declaration

-However, not all DRaaS providers are created equal.
+However, not all disaster recovery companies are created equal.
 Some have production capacity, while others do not.
 Ask in advance.

-It’s just as important to consider failback as it is your failover strategy.
+Your failback process as important as your failover strategy.
 The issues — how long your methodology will take, the labor involved, the ease of transport, the costs of returning to or finding a new production site — should not be left to resolve during the recovery period.
-That’s when company resources will be tight and your energy diminished.
+That's when company resources will be tight and your energy diminished.
 Address these things now, to prevent disaster later.
 If you'd like assistance in developing your failover strategy and process, contact us at www.flexential.com or call (888) 5523-FLEX.